ordina-jworks/ordina-jworks.github.io/_posts/2018-01-03-JS-Conf-Budapest-day-2.md

 The question "What exactly is someone saying, doing, or making another person feel while they review their code?" brought these answers.

-* A reviewee taking all feedback at face value, having a mentality of "see red squiggle, fix red squiggle".
+* An assessor who takes all the feedback for his own account, having a mentality of "see red squiggle, fix red squiggle".
 They just change the code without second thought, as long as it makes the reviewer happy.
 * A reviewer's comment is not clearly explained.
 The reviewee just has to change their code to the reviewers vision.